Groundwater Adjudication

 Through adjudication, the courts can assign specific water rights to water users and can compel the cooperation of those who might otherwise refuse to limit their pumping of groundwater.
 Watermasters are typically appointed by the court to ensure that pumping conforms to the limits defined by the adjudication.

-Through this process, the courts have adjudicated 22 basins in California, mostly in Southern California.
+Through this process, the courts have adjudicated 31 basins in California, mostly in Southern California.
 The Scott River system, near the Oregon border, was adjudicated to help resolve a surface water controversy.
 The Seaside Basin, near the Monterey Peninsula, was adjudicated after annual pumping was in excess of safe yield and posed a risk for seawater intrusion.
-The remaining adjudications have all been in Southern California, where development pressures quickly overwhelmed limited aquifers.
+Most of the remaining adjudications have been in Southern California, where development pressures quickly overwhelmed limited aquifers.